 - FXIAX charges the lowest management fee on the market at 0.015%; it is even cheaper than Vanguard VFIAX’s rock-bottom fee of 0.04%.

-Fidelity’s S&P 500 index fund has the same performance as any other S&P 500 index fund, and this index fund has performed well lately.
+Fidelity’s S&P 500 index fund has the same performance as any other S&P 500 index fund.
+So if you are in the market to buy an S&P 500 index fund, Fidelity’s FXIAX is a great option.

 S&P 500 vs. Fidelity Fund vs. Magellan Fund